tingbot/tingbot-docs/docs/guides/setup.md

 Introduction
 ============

-Your Tingbot is assembled and ready to go.
+You've followed the [assembly instructions](tingbot-assembly-instructions-v1.pdf), your Tingbot is assembled and ready to go.

 During this guide we'll: